dhunger/Data_Visualization_Portfolio_Project/README.md

 # Data_Visualization_Portfolio_Project
-"Life Expectancy and GDP" portfolio project for the "Data Science Career Path" Codecademy class
+This is my "Life Expectancy and GDP" portfolio project for the "Data Science Career Path" Codecademy class.